ggobi/ggally/cran-comments.md

 ## revdepcheck results

-We checked 116 reverse dependencies (91 from CRAN + 25 from BioConductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 125 reverse dependencies (100 from CRAN + 25 from BioConductor), comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
- * We failed to check 1 packages
+ * We failed to check 2 packages

 Issues with CRAN packages are summarised below.

-### Failed to install
+### Failed to check

+* egoTERGM    (NA)
+  * Package is archived.
+I believe this is a false positive
 * loon.ggplot (NA)
+  * Could not install `loon`.
+The changes made for this release should have a negative effect on their code.